 Above: Details from the couple's bedroom.
 The lamp, made from old parts, is from Brooklyn curiosity shop Holler & Squall.

 Above: Even the couple's young daughter, Charlie, keeps to a largely duochromatic scheme.
 She sleeps in a crib by Oeuf.

 Above: But Charlie's parents do show some mercy.

 Above: A garland from her baby shower and textures like sheepskin soften Charlie's crib.

 Above: A sign at the entry.
 "I like clean and simple," says Eva, "Gentry likes more rough and dirty.
 So we do both, but keep it minimal."

-For more interiors that lean toward the dark side, see our gallery of Black Painted Rooms.
+For more interiors that lean toward the dark side, see our gallery of designs in black and white.